 - record what you have seen, look up and ask about things you don’t understand;

-- practice and refine practical clinical skills already performed in a simulated setting in real clinical settings;
+- practice and refine practical clinical skills already learned in a simulated setting in a real clinical environment;

 - present cases to more senior members of staff.

-In your first year (which is the equivalent to year two for the cohort which you will be joining) you will spend a day most weeks in a clinical environment of a hospital or community setting, where you will meet patients with clinical problems you have been learning about.
+In your first year (which is the equivalent to Year 2 for the cohort which you will be joining) you will spend a day most weeks in a clinical environment of a hospital or community setting, where you will meet patients with clinical problems you have been learning about.

 Year 2 Placements:

 During Hospital Front Door and Chronic Disease 1, you will attend a dedicated week with a General Practice.

 - Clinical Neuroscience, Psychiatry and Ophthalmology

 - Women, Children and Family

 - Chronic Disease 2 (Geriatrics, Musculoskeletal and Dermatology)